Trams in Plzeň: Post-communism

 After the coup in 1989, there were no major changes in the extent of the tram network; only the line routing changed so that three lines are now in operation from the original five.

 On the other hand, the rolling stock has undergone major changes.
 The first trams were modernised (Škoda 01T, Tatra T3R.P), and the production of trams was launched by Škoda from Plzeň, which delivered 11 Škoda 03T low-floor cars to its home town.
 Other types such as the Škoda 10T for the American city of Portland or the Škoda 14T for Prague also appeared on the rail network as part of the manufacturer's test runs.

 In 2007, the first Plzeň three-cell tram KT8D5 was upgraded to the partially low-floor Tatra KT8D5R.N2P type.
 In March 2008, the partially low-floor new-build Tatra T3R.PLF appeared in service for the first time.
 Since 2010, VarioLF and VarioLF plus cars have been delivered, and in 2013, the first articulated tram VarioLF2/2 IN was purchased.

 Routes

-The network consists of three lines which all converge in Plzeň's old town:
+The network consists of three lines which all converge in Plzeň old town: